 Food poisoning is illness that is passed along in food.
 It usually occurs 1 to 24 hours after eating food that has spoiled.
-It is often caused by toxins from bacteria in food that has not been cooked or refrigerated properly.
+It is often caused by toxins from bacteria in food that hasn't been cooked or refrigerated properly.
 Symptoms may include vomiting, diarrhea, and fever.
 These symptoms usually last 1 to 2 days.
-Antibiotics are usually not needed but may be used for some food poisoning caused by bacteria.
+Antibiotics are usually not needed.
+But they may be used for some food poisoning caused by bacteria.

 The main danger from this illness is dehydration.
 This is the loss of too much water and minerals from the body.
 When this occurs, your child's body fluids must be replaced.
 This can be done with oral rehydration solution.
 You can get oral rehydration solution at pharmacies and most grocery stores.

 Follow all instructions given by your child’s healthcare provider.